Loans for unexpected energy bills

 All energy suppliers follow a code of conduct that means they must take certain steps to help you before cutting your supply.
 If you’ve received an energy bill that is more expensive than you thought it would be, or has come out of the blue, and you’re not able to pay it from your normal disposable income, then follow these steps to pay the bill and, if you’re not able to, get the help that you need:

-- Ask friends and family for help – Your parents, siblings or close friends may be able to lend you the cash you need to cover the cost of your bill.
-Make sure you both agree when and how you’ll pay them back.
+- Ask friends and family for help – Your parents, siblings or close friends may have the spare cash you need to cover the cost of your bill.
+You can then pay them back later.